fabienpe/snp-guard/README.md

 Stages 1 to 3 are supposed to be done only once, unless you wish to install updated versions of the SNP tools and packages.

-In order to run our workflows, a machine with AMD EPYC 7xx3 (Milan) or 9xx4 (Genoa) is required.
+In order to run our workflows, a machine with AMD EPYC 7xx3 (Milan), 9xx4 (Genoa), or 9xx5 (Turin) is required.
 The guide below assumes that all steps are performed directly on the SNP host, although stages 1, 2, 4, and step 1 of stage 5 can (and _should_) be executed on a trusted machine (SEV-SNP is not required for those steps).